Date of Award:

 The proposed Soil Moisture based EvapoTranspiration (SMET) estimation model reliably provided accurate results (within ±7%) in the first two study sites where they could be compared with results from more sophisticated methods.
 In the third study site the SMET model offered previously hard to obtain insight on how the water use is influenced by the two irrigation techniques employed and on how water use can differ even within the same field.
 The encouraging results from this study prove that this user-friendly and low-cost crop water use estimation method can provide managers, producers, and policy makers with an accurate number, allowing for better-informed decisions regarding water conservation and maximizing the beneficial use of this limited resource.

 Hargreaves, Oliver Henry, "Estimating Seasonal Crop Water Consumption in Irrigated Lands Using Soil Moisture and Reference Evapotranspiration" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8700.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .